-Upon successful completion of the first two academic semesters, the student will spend a minimum of 495 hours at an approved agency/service performing a number of competencies.
-These tasks are designed to allow the candidate to demonstrate ability in the field and to guide the student's involvement and performance expectations during this consolidation experience.
-Under the supervision of an Agency Mentor and a College Monitor, the student will also complete a series of behavioural objectives, provided as a guideline to facilitate learning.
+Upon successful completion of the first two academic semesters, students complete a minimum of 495 hours at an approved agency/service performing a number of competencies designed to allow students opportunities to demonstrate ability in the field and to guide their involvement and performance expectations during this consolidation experience.
+Under the supervision of an Agency Mentor and a College Monitor, students also complete a series of behavioural objectives, provided as a guideline to facilitate learning.

-(P- ADCT1001 Group Counselling: Dynamics and Processes or P- ADC6103 Group Counsel./Dynamics & Proc) and (P- ADCT1002 Treatment Modalities in Addictions or P- ADC6104 Treatment Modalities In Add.&C) and (P- ADCT1005 Practitioner Skills Development or P- ADC6112 Practitioner Skills Developmen) and (P- ADCT1012 Clinical Applications of Motivational Counselling or P- ADC6126 Clinical Apps Of Motivat Couns) and P- ADCT1014 Introduction and Issues in the Field of Addictions and (P- ADCT1015 Concepts of Chemical Dependency or P- ADCT1003 Concepts Of Process & Chemical or P- ADC6106 Concepts Of Process & Chemical) and P- ADCT1016 Gender Considerations in Treatment and P- ADCT1017 Prevention and Education in Addictions and P- ADCT1018 Selected Populations in Addictions Treatment and P- ADCT1019 Addictions and Mental Health and P- ADCT1020 Gambling and Other Process Dependencies
+(P- ADCT1001 Group Counselling: Dynamics and Processes or P- ADC6103 Group Counsel./Dynamics & Proc) and (P- ADCT1002 Treatment Modalities in Addictions or P-ADC6104 Treatment Modalities In Add.&C) and (P- ADCT1005 Practitioner Skills Development or P- ADC6112 Practitioner Skills Developmen) and (P- ADCT1012 Clinical Applications of Motivational Counselling or P- ADC6126 Clinical Apps Of Motivat Couns) and P- ADCT1014 Introduction and Issues in the Field of Addictions and (P- ADCT1015 Concepts of Chemical Dependency or P- ADCT1003 Concepts Of Process & Chemical or P- ADC6106 Concepts Of Process & Chemical) and P- ADCT1016 Gender Considerations in Treatment and P- ADCT1017 Prevention and Education in Addictions and P-ADCT1018 Selected Populations in Addictions Treatment and P- ADCT1019 Addictions and Mental Health and P- ADCT1020 Gambling and Other Behavioural Dependencies